wundram/kahooba/README.md

 #Use cases

--Providing the build server with a next version to tag the build with.
+- Providing the build server with a next version to tag the build with.

--Answering what version questions, what version was the feature added, what version was the JIRA fixed, what version(s) is in prod.
+- Answering what version questions, what version was the feature added, what version was the JIRA fixed, what version(s) is in prod.

--Recording info like version status ate various levels.
+- Recording info like version status ate various levels.

--Allow manager to sign off a version for the next level (staging, prod).
+- Allow manager to sign off a version for the next level (staging, prod).

--Produce good release notes with information for multiple products -Show dashboard of products showing current versions of each, and status of next 'release' -Display product roadmap with version numbers
+- Produce good release notes with information for multiple products

+- Show dashboard of products showing current versions of each, and status of next 'release'

+- Display product roadmap with version numbers

--Show version graph, and visualize the various active versions, their status and hotfixes.
+- Show version graph, and visualize the various active versions, their status and hotfixes.

 #Questions/notes